-On Valentine’s Day, we look into two of the luxury industries that have come to expect huge profits on this hyper-consumerized occasion.
-We begin with chocolate.
+On Valentine’s Day, we look at one luxury industry that has come to expect huge profits on this hyper-consumerized occasion: chocolate.
 A scathing new report by veteran journalist and author Christian Parenti says hardly any progress has been made in the cocoa industry’s pledges to address child labor.
 We host a debate between Parenti and William Guyton, president of the World Cocoa Foundation. [includes rush transcript]

 JUAN GONZALEZ: Today is Valentine’s Day.
 Yes, it’s a time for love, chocolate, flowers, candlelight dinners and diamonds.
 But it’s also noted for hyper-consumerism.
 The National Retail Federation expects total spending across the country today to top $17 billion.
 Today, we look a little deeper into chocolates and diamonds, two of the main luxury industries that have come to expect huge profits on Valentine’s Day.

 Now, what’s not to love about chocolate or diamonds, particularly those that have been certified “conflict-free” by the international Kimberly process?
 We’ll let our guests give you some details.

 We’ll start by looking at the chocolate industry.
 Over 70 percent of the world’s cocoa comes West Africa, and 40 percent comes from just one country, the Ivory Coast, where child labor is still widespread.
 Seven years ago, chocolate companies agreed to abide by a voluntary protocol to abolish child labor.
 But a scathing new report by veteran journalist and author Christian Parenti says hardly any progress has been made.

 AMY GOODMAN: Christian Parenti is a correspondent for The Nation magazine and writes for several other publications.
 His latest article appears in the February 4th edition of Fortune magazine.
 It’s called “Chocolate’s Bittersweet Economy.”